amymcgovern/pymambo/README.md

 ## Major updates:
 * 10/6/2017: General BLE stability improvements with the specific goal of flying multiple mambos at once.
 Now if BLE disconnects, it catches that event and re-connects.
 * 10/6/2017: Multi-mambo flight is now possible so long as you control each one in a separate python file (this seems to be a limitation within bluepy).
+* 11/3/2017: Added MamboVision code that correctly connects and grabs images from the FPV camera but the Raspberry Pi can't handle the 30 FPS so the code is not finished.
+Also updated the states that are parsed via BLE.